roboterclubaachen/getting-started-with-xpcc/README.md

 git clone --recursive https://github.com/roboterclubaachen/getting-started-with-xpcc.git
 ```

-The example contains the xpcc framework as a git submodule, a `Vagrantfile`
+The example contains the lastest release of the xpcc framework as a git submodule,
-to enable use of [our virtual machine](http://xpcc.io/installation/#virtual-machine),
 a `SConstruct` file for [our build system](http://xpcc.io/reference/build-system/#build-commands),
 a project configuration file and of course the source code.